 A vital part of preventing any kind of data loss in any situation is having appropriate backup and recovery policies.
 It is also essential to ensure data recovery at any point in time of the application workflow life cycle.
 Both MySQL and MariaDB offer solutions for these cases.
-This article will explore the existing options and procedures as well other potential backup options for MySQL and MariaDB.
+This article will explore the existing options and procedures of how to backup MySQL Database and MariaDB as well as recovery strategies.

 As data is the most important part of any application, protecting its integrity is vital for surviving in the battle of existence.
 Any disruption of the data accessibility or integrity for any time is likely to harm the application and the business/service it is providing severely.